Michigan certifies Biden win; a setback for Trump challenge

 Michigan election officials on Monday certified Democrat Joe Biden’s 154,000-vote victory in the state, another setback for President Donald Trump in his futile effort to undermine the results of the Nov.
 3 election through baseless legal challenges and unsupported claims of fraud.

 Some Trump allies had expressed hope that state lawmakers could intervene in selecting Republican electors in states that do not certify.
-That longshot bid is no longer possible in Michigan.
+That longshot, legally suspect bid is no longer possible in Michigan.

 “The people of Michigan have spoken.
-President-elect Biden won the State of Michigan by more than 154,000 votes, and he will be our next president on January 20th," Michigan Gov. Gretchen Whitmer, a Democrat, said in a statement, saying it's “time to put this election behind us.”
+President-elect Biden won the state of Michigan by more than 154,000 votes, and he will be our next president on January 20th," Gov. Gretchen Whitmer, a Democrat, said in a statement, saying it is “time to put this election behind us.”

 The Trump legal team dismissed the certification as “simply a procedural step" and insisted it would fight on.

-But Trump’s efforts to stave off the inevitable — formal recognition of his defeat — is facing increasingly stiff resistance from the courts and fellow Republicans with just three weeks to go until the Electoral College meets to certify Biden’s victory.
-Time and again, Trump’s challenges and baseless allegations of widespread conspiracy and fraud have been met with rejection as states move forward with confirming their results.
+But the president's efforts to stave off the inevitable — formal recognition of his defeat — is facing increasingly stiff resistance from the courts and fellow Republicans with just three weeks until the Electoral College meets to certify Biden’s victory.
+Time and again, Trump’s challenges and allegations of widespread conspiracy and fraud have been met with rejection as states move forward with confirming their results.

-Michigan's Board of State Canvassers certified the results despite calls by Trump and allies to the GOP members to block the vote to allow for an audit of ballots in Wayne County, where Trump has claimed without evidence that he was the victim of fraud.
-Biden crushed the president by more than 330,000 votes there.

 “The board’s duty today is very clear," said Aaron Van Langevelde, the Republican vice chair.
 "We have a duty to certify this election based on these returns.
 That is very clear.
 We are limited to these returns.
 I’m not going to argue that we’re not.”